DHTMLX/docs-diagram/docs/guides/ai-integrations/mcp-server.md

 ---
 sidebar_label: DHTMLX MCP server
-title:  Using DHTMLX MCP server with AI coding assistants
+title: DHTMLX Diagram MCP server for shapes and connectors
-description: Connect AI coding assistants to live DHTMLX Diagram documentation via the MCP server.
-Covers shapes, swimlanes, org charts, the Diagram Editor, and more.
+description: Point an AI assistant at the MCP server and it finds current DHTMLX Diagram docs on shapes, swimlanes, org charts, and the Diagram Editor.
 ---

-# Using DHTMLX MCP server with AI coding assistants
+# DHTMLX Diagram MCP server: a live check on shape and connector APIs

-Building diagram applications requires precise control over shapes, connections, layout, and editor configuration.
-When an AI tool generates [DHTMLX Diagram](/) code from outdated training data, the result is mismatched APIs, missing properties, and configuration options that no longer exist.
+[DHTMLX Diagram](/) tracks a lot at once: shape geometry, connector routing, layout rules, and whatever the editor is configured to allow.
+Outdated training data catches an AI tool off guard here, producing shape properties the library renamed, connector methods that moved, or layout options that no longer ship with it.

-The DHTMLX Model Context Protocol (MCP) server solves this by giving AI tools direct access to the live Diagram documentation.
+The DHTMLX MCP server exists precisely for this: it puts the current Diagram documentation in front of the assistant before a single shape gets drawn.
 Whether you are working with [swimlanes](/swimlanes/), [custom shapes](shapes/custom_shape.md), the [Diagram Editor](guides/diagram_editor/initialization.md), or any other part of the library, the assistant retrieves the current reference material before generating a response.

 **MCP endpoint**